The website checklist can help:

 ☐ Page content and images are legible across devices

 The WashU Web theme is built to be mobile-friendly, but a mobile review is still important.
 A 2015 report found that more than half of all visits to the top 10,000 websites in the US were from mobile phones or tablets.
-Tap through your pages on a mobile device to make sure all images are clear and text is legible.
+Tap through your pages on a mobile device (or emulator) to make sure all images are clear and text is legible.

 ☐ Images are optimized for web

 Before uploading images to your site, compress the file size so large image files don’t make your pages “heavy” (heavy pages slow site performance).
 If you’ve already uploaded large files (100 KB or larger), you can delete them from your media library and upload new ones.